 If you fly a lot with British Airways, having your flight details on your wrist when at the airport is very handy.
 The BA Apple Watch app will provide you with gate details, whether the plane is on time and what the status of the flight is.
 It even goes as far as telling you the weather at your destination.

 Citymapper's approach to its Apple Watch app is to let you quickly see the status of nearby public transport at the press of a few buttons.
-It will also give you directions to your work address, or any saved addresses that you have preset using your iPhone using available public transport from your location.
+It will also give you directions to your work address, or any saved addresses that you have preset using your iPhone using available public transport from your location and you can see real-time departures too.
 Quick and simple.

 The Uber Apple Watch app is simple but effective.
 It doesn't offer as many features as your phone, such as fare estimates, but it will allow you to request and Uber from your wrist without touching your phone.
 It will tell you how long the wait is for an Uber, switching between the various car choices.